theevildoof/theevildoof.github.io/_projects/4_project.md

 ---
 layout: page
 title: DROP - A simple paddle game with a twist!
-description: One simple rule: Don't let the ball touch the floor.
+description: "One simple rule: Don't let the ball touch the floor.
 This is a simple 2D mobile game that generates a grid of obstacles from a set of prefabs every time it starts.
 To make the game more interesting, I added dynamic color changes to the ball & the background, that are triggered based on collisions with other game objects.
-The score is a function of the time elapsed since the start of the game.
+The score is a function of the time elapsed since the start of the game."
 img: assets/img/7.jpg
 redirect: https://photos.app.goo.gl/y2LjThyFsRe25FBD6
 importance: 4